 JEWELRY & MIXED MEDIA GALLERY

-Connie currently lives in Topanga, California where she continues to be inspired locally and a mission to reach worldwide.
-Her community participation is in covering local events such as: Topanga Film Festival and Topanga Chamber of Commerce.
-In addition, local music festivals such as: Reggae pon the Mountain and Malibu Guitar Festival which are all held within the majestic Santa Monica Mountains set against the pristine Pacific Ocean.
-More relationships are being developed by her, in 2017, amongst LA’s finest music venues such as: The Wilton, The Roxy, and The Canyon Club.
+Connie currently lives in Topanga, California where she continues to be inspired locally with a mission to reach a worldwide audience.
+She participates locally in her community and covers local events such as the Topanga Film Festival and Topanga Chamber of Commerce events.
+In addition, local music festivals such as Reggae on the Mountain and Malibu Guitar Festival which are all held within the majestic Santa Monica Mountains set against the pristine Pacific Ocean.
+In addition, she’s partnered with Topanga Journal to humbly add her voice and actions to this savvy local lifestyle magazine.

 Kolle Kahle Riggs is a mixed media artist that makes small sculptures, installations, wearable art, as well as traditional jewelry.
 She received her BFA in Jewelry/Metal Arts from California College of the Arts, and her MFA, also in Jewelry and Metals, from Kansas State University.
 She is also a lifelong student of natural history and science.
 Much of her work explores themes such as, humanity’s impact and relationship on/with the natural world, and her anxiety about the world completely filling up with brightly colored shiny plastic.
 She is an avid collector, and often features items from her collections in her work.
 She collects, rocks, beach plastics, styrofoam, fossils, lichens, bones, feathers, dung beetles etc. Kolle’s work incorporates traditional metal-smithing fabrication and finishing techniques as well as woodworking and the use of resins and other plastics.